Lancia Thema: Thema 8·32

 All 8·32s featured Bosch KE3 Jetronic fuel injection, ABS, ZF's brand new Servotronic electronically controlled rack-and-pinion power steering (which varied steering wheel effort according to vehicle speed), and a retractable rear spoiler.
 The latter, designed to increase high speed stability, was controlled by the driver via a rotary switch on the right stalk.
 In closed position, it would fit flush with the boot lid.

 The tyres were specially developed 205/55 VR15 Goodyears on five-spoke 6J×15 alloy wheels.

-The car offered a handmade wood-and-Alcantara (or optional Poltrona Frau leather) interior, and was complete with similar luxury equipment as LX versions of the Thema.
-Stitched leather covered the entire dashboard, the steering wheel (including centre), gear and handbrake levers and booths, centre console, door panels and sun visors, while the headlining was Alcantara.
+The car offered a handmade wood-and-Alcantara (or optional Poltrona Frau leather) interior, and was complete with luxury equipment similar to the LX trim level of the Thema.
+Stitched leather covered the entire dashboard, the steering wheel (including centre), gear and handbrake levers and booths, centre console, door panels and sun visors, while the headlining was done in Alcantara.
 A bespoke dashboard fascia housed two main instruments, six small auxiliary gauges, and triple round air conditioning vents.
 Like the door cappings and the lids concealing the radio and ashtray, it was veneered in matte varnish burr wood.
 The instrumentation had black dials with yellow hands and markings; it included water thermometer, oil thermometer and pressure gauge, and check panels for the lights and the drivetrain.
 The seats (and matching door panel inserts) were trimmed in beige or date brown Alcantara as standard, with black or brown leather was an optional extra.
 Brown interiors got colour-matching switchgear, carpets and trim.
-Irrespective of interior selection, Thema 8·32 buyers could choose from five paint colours, all metallics: Blizzard Blue, Winner Red, Quartz Grey, Reflex Green and Black.
+Irrespective of interior selection, Thema 8·32 buyers could choose from five paint colours, all metallic finishes: Blizzard Blue, Winner Red, Quartz Grey, Reflex Green and Black.
 A double hand-painted pinstripe (the upper matched to body colour, the lower yellow) ran along the sides and the rear of the car.
 Besides the paint scheme, retractable spoiler and wheels, the only exterior details setting the 8·32 apart from other Themas were yellow "8·32" badges, a silver eggcrate-type grille, and twin exhaust outlets.
 Some notable options were automatic climate control, electrically actuated sunroof, provision for a car phone in the front armrest, and rear individual power seats.